ooyala/atlantis-aquarium/README.md

 # Requirements
 * git
-* ruby 1.9.1 or later; gem install docopt
+* ruby 1.9.1 or later; with compatible docopt gem installed
 * vagrant 1.7.2 or later
+* virtual box 4.3.20 or later

 # Bootstrap